SAP-archive/teched2020-DEV166/exercises/ex1/README.md

 }
 ```

 Again you have now added a custom handler, this one is called ```on``` a ```READ``` of the ```Risks``` service.
 It checks whether the request includes a so-called expand for business partners.
 This is a request that is issued by the UI when the list should be filled.
 While it mostly contains columns that directly belong to the ```Risks``` entity, it also contains the business partner.
 As we have seen in the annotation file, instead of showing the id of the business partner, the last name of the business partner will be shown.
 This data is in the business partner and not in the risks entity.
-Therefore, the UI wants to exand, i.e. for each risk the corresponing business partner is also read.
+Therefore, the UI wants to expand, i.e. for each risk the corresponing business partner is also read.

-However, there is an issue with this: The ```Risk``` entity is from the Cloud Platform, the busines partner however, is potentially from a remote S/4 HANA Cloud system, in such a case the expand cannot be carried out.
+However, there is an issue with this: The ```Risk``` entity is from the Cloud Platform, the busines partner, however, is potentially from a remote S/4 HANA Cloud system.
+In such a case the expand cannot be carried out.
 Because of this, we need to remove the expand from the request.
 Instead the code issues separate requests for each business partner directly to the business partner service.
 As the code stands, for each risk there is a separate request for a business partner.
 This is not optimal, it would be better if all the business partners were fetched in a bulk request.
 You can make this change on your own if you like!

 6. Save the file
 7. In your tab with the application, go back to the **index.html** page and press refresh

-8. On the launch page that now comes up, choose the **Risks** tile and then Click Go.
+8. On the launch page that now comes up, choose the **Risks** tile and then click **Go**

-	You now see the ```Risks``` application with the business partner in both the result list and the object page, which is loaded when you choose on one of the rows in the table:
+	You now see the ```Risks``` application with the business partner data in both the result list and the object page, which is loaded when you click on one of the rows in the table:

 	![Business Partner Data](../ex1/images/01_04_0010.png "Business Partner Data")